AuDacity 2025 - Agenda

 11:00 AM - 04:00 PM |

 Technology Specialist/Audiology Assistant Workshop Boost your practice’s efficiency and enhance patient experiences by enrolling your key staff members in the hands-on Technology Specialist Workshop, sponsored by Phonak at the AuDacity 2025 Conference!
 This practical training program is designed to upskill your team in the essential handling and troubleshooting of hearing technology and connectivity.
-Learning Outcomes:
+Attendees will be able to:

 By equipping essential staff with these core competencies, hearing care professionals can spend more time focused on clinical care.
 The long-term impact?
 A more efficient practice, improved patient outcomes, and measurable time savings across your team.
 A trained Technology Specialist streamlines workflow and reduces the time spent on technical support tasks—where it counts the most.
 Sponsored by: Phonak |